isotopp/isotopp.github.io/_posts/2021-09-14-mysql-page-compression-revisited.md

 232M -rw-r----- 1 kris kris 656M Sep 14 19:09 data/kris/keks2.ibd
 ```

-The size of these downspikes (several megabytes in some instances) is impressive.
+The size of these downward spikes (several megabytes in some instances) is impressive.

 # Implications for MySQL